awsdocs/aws-tools-ado-vsts-user-guide/doc_source/cloudformation-create-update.md

 ### Automatically Execute the Change Set<a name="automatically-execute-the-change-set"></a>

 If checked, the change set is automatically executed when validation succeeds\.
 If it isn't checked the change set is validated but not executed\.
-You can execute the change set later by using the `|CFNlong| Execute Change Set` task\.
+You can execute the change set later by using theAWS CloudFormation Execute Change Set task\.

 ### Capabilities<a name="capabilities"></a>